Pekin, Illinois: Government

 Pekin is the county seat of Tazewell County, Illinois.
 Originally under an aldermanic form of government, the city switched to the commission form in 1911 (see Pekin Sesquicentennial 1824–1974, A History, p.
 162), but since 1995 has had a city manager form of government.
 A mayor and six council members are elected to staggered 4-year terms in April of odd-numbered years.
 Candidates may start circulating nomination papers (available from the County Clerk's office) in September, but must file them in mid-December.

+The historic Tazewell County Courthouse houses the 10th Circuit Court.

 The Pekin Park District was established in 1902 and still operates, controlled by a 7-member Board of Commissioners elected by the public at the same elections the city council members are.

 While Illinois as a whole is represented in the Senate by Richard Durbin (D) and Tammy Duckworth (D), the state is split into 17 Congressional Districts for the House of Representatives.
 Pekin is split between Congressional Districts 16 and 17- the majority of Pekin is in District 16 and represented by Darrin LaHood (R).
 Extreme southwestern Pekin is in District 17 and represented by Eric Sorensen (D).

 Regarding the Illinois Senate and Illinois House of Representatives, Pekin is split along County Road 1700 E into two districts for both.
 For the western division, Illinois Senate District 47 is represented by Neil Anderson (R) and Illinois House District 93 is represented by Travis Weaver (R).
 For the eastern division, Illinois Senate District 44 is represented by Sally J. Turner (R) and Illinois House District 87 is represented by William E. Hauter (R).

 Education

-Pekin is served by The Pekin Public School System, comprising two districts.
+The majority of Pekin is in Pekin Public School District 108, while other parts are in North Pekin-Marquette Heights School District 102 and Rankin Community School District 98.
+Portions in these districts, that is all of Pekin in Tazewell County, are zoned to Pekin Community High School District 303.

 Pekin Public Schools District 108 consists of six elementary, two intermediate, two junior high schools, and the Pekin Technical Education Center.
-Pekin Community High School District 303 is the one high school- Pekin Community High School (PCHS).
+Pekin Community High School District 303 is the one high school—Pekin Community High School.
 District 303 serves students living in surrounding areas such as South Pekin, North Pekin, Marquette Heights, Creve Coeur, and Groveland.

-Pekin Community High School

-The high school was built in 1915, and expanded multiple times to accommodate the growing student population.
-In 1959, the city planned to widen Eighth Street which ended future opportunities for continued expansion.
-Subsequently, the school district decided to build a second campus in 1962 and classes began in 1964.
-With the construction of the newer campus, PCHS was split into West Campus (original building) and East Campus (new building).
-Freshman and sophomores attended West Campus, while juniors and seniors attended East Campus.
-East Campus was expanded in 1997–1998, after which date West Campus closed and all four classes were reunited at the newer campus.
-After the local community lost in an attempt to save the original school building, demolition began in 2012 and was finished in 2014.
+The portion of Pekin in Peoria County is in the Hollis Consolidated School District 328 and the Limestone Community High School District 310.